 Aside from reviewing the now popular Mealthy pan, I am going to go over the pros and cons of cooking with stainless steel cookware.
 So stay with me!

 IMPORTANT: If you want to skip straight to the product listing, CLICK HERE!
-And be sure to use code LEELALICIOUS to save 15% OFF the Mealthy Frying Pan.
+You can use code LEELA to get $10 OFF your purchase over $59.95.

 My first experience with stainless steel cookware was a wedding gift we received almost 9 years ago.
 It was a big set of stainless steel pots & pans with glass lids.

 At the time I couldn’t even appreciate that gift for how awesome it was.
 I was a rather inexperienced cook.
 My kitchen adventures at the time were focused more on baking than cooking.

 And I wasn’t yet aware about the possible health implications with non-stick coated cookware.
 I was actually disappointed we hadn’t received easy to use non-stick pans.
 And frankly, we had no idea how to use stainless steel pans.

 It was easy enough to cook soup and pasta in the saucepans, but when it came to sauteing and frying neither me nor my husband had any clue how to use a stainless steel pan.
 And definitely not how to take care of or clean it properly.